Mob Grazing Scotland

 Meeting 3: Measuring: 29/5/2019 Soil scientist Joanna Cloy presented to members on the results of their soil testing and discussed some measurements such as VESS and wormcounts.

 Meeting 4: Tree fodder for animal health and nutrition: 6/08/2019.
 The group met at Lynbreck Croft on August 6 to discuss grazing tree fodder for animal health and nutrition.
 Watch/listen to our Facebook Live kitchen table webinar with Dr Lindsay Whistance of the Organic Research Centre and Sandra Baer of Lynbreck Croft https://www.facebook.com/soilassociationscotland/videos/511298186332628/

 Clem, who is running this field lab, is talking about it on BBC Radio's CrowdScience here.

 The group is now full for membership but you can follow their progress on this page and through the Mob Grazing Scotland Facebook group here.
 If you're not on Facebook and would prefer to receive mob grazing updates by email please let Clem know firstname.lastname@example.org / 0131 370 8150.

 Sign up to Scotland's Sustainable Farming Newsletter

-You'll receive fortnightly sustainable farming news and events from Scotland and beyond.
+You'll receive monthly sustainable farming news and events from Scotland and beyond.